patmo016/Portfolio/README.md

 and takes in bookings.

 Mosgiel_hockey_club: Shows the website completed for the project in COMP112: A website using HTML and CSS

+Info221: current project that uses Java for GUI and web applications.
+Work in progress.